purple-produce-assortment.

 Nutritional Density

-One of the best ways to utilize these skins is to create a savory, crunchy topping or snack.
-This works exceptionally well with purple potatoes, carrots, and eggplants.
+One delicious way to use purple skins is to make savory, crunchy crisps, perfect with purple potatoes, carrots, or eggplants.

 Ingredients: